jeffrafter/notifykit/README.md

       kind: "welcome").deliver

-This will generate a new record in the notifications table, then use the Notifications mailer to deliver the message.
+This will generate a new record in the notifications table, then use the `NotificationsMailer` to deliver the message.
 It assumes that you have `_welcome.html.erb` and `_welcome.text.erb` templates in the `app/views/notifications` folder.
 The name of the partial corresponds to the email kind.